-Although participation in MOC is currently open to all Board Certified ophthalmologists on a voluntary basis, ophthalmologists who were Board Certified after July 1, 1992 are required to participate in this process.
-If you were certified prior to 1992 and wish to enroll in MOC visit the ABO's Web site.
+The MOC program is open to all ophthalmologists certified by the American Board of Ophthalmology.
+Ophthalmologists who were certified after July 1, 1992 are required to participate in the process to maintain their certification.
+To enroll in MOC, visit the ABO's Web site.